Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: Classification of Cyclic Extensions

 \section{Classification of Cyclic Extensions}

-We are now in place to begin classifying fusion categories $\otimes$-generated by a $K$-normal object of dimension less than 2.
+We are now in place to begin classifying fusion categories as in the statement of Theorem~\ref{thm:main}.
 By Theorem~\ref{thm:ADEext} such categories must be cyclic extensions of a category of adjoint $ADE$ type.
 Thus in this section we compute cyclic extensions of the adjoint subcategories of the $ADE$ fusion categories, that are $\otimes$-generated by an object of Frobenius-Perron dimension less than 2.

 Our proofs all follow the same outline.
 First we begin by classifying cyclic homomorphisms into the Brauer-Picard group of each category.
 As we only care about extensions that are $\otimes$-generated by an object of Frobenius-Perron dimension less than 2, we are able to rule out many of these cyclic homomorphisms simply by considering the Frobenius-Perron dimensions of the objects in the invertible bimodules.